Luminous171/Project_1/README.md

 - The Jupter notebook called "x" in this repo shows the data exploration and cleanup process
 - The Jupyter notebook called "y" in this repo shows the final data analysis
 - The dashboard which can be accessed here "z" includes x number of interactive vizualizations
-- The presentation files can be found here: [Housing Analysis slides ](https://docs.google.com/presentation/d/1hVA1ZTLuhiggT-x8AU2ddJVpSGW6hM2D4eRnvfGn1hU/edit#slide=id.p)
+- The presentation files can be found here: [Housing Analysis Slides](https://github.com/Luminous171/Project_1/blob/main/Presentation/The_American_Dream.pdf)
 - The new python library we used is DataCompy which helped us compare the contents dataframes when cleaning and analyzing our data
 - The API that we used is Rapid API / APIDojo.com (Sales data from realtor.com)